khaledyaseen272/Investigate-TMDb-Movies/README.md

 ## After loading data from CSV file of tmdb-movies Dataset, i started assessing data visually and programatically to be cleaned and I found some limitations i need to handle it before starting analysis , for instance :

-1- There are movies without names mentioned in cast or director columns but i decided to deal with it because when i searched google i found alot of them animation and documentary movies without cast , and for the rest i considered it missed data from the TMDb database and these movies have orginal titles names so why not dealing with it.
+- There are movies without names mentioned in cast or director columns but i decided to deal with it because when i searched google i found alot of them animation and documentary movies without cast , and for the rest i considered it missed data from the TMDb database and these movies have orginal titles names so why not dealing with it.
-2- In the columns of budget , revenue , budget_adj and revenue_adj , the are many 0 values and wierd values so i decided to convert 0 values and values less than 1000 to NAN so it will not be taken in statistcis and analysis
+- In the columns of budget , revenue , budget_adj and revenue_adj , the are many 0 values and wierd values so i decided to convert 0 values and values less than 1000 to NAN so it will not be taken in statistcis and analysis.
-3- I found movies with run time more than 3 hours ! and that is unlogic for movies , but after searching google by thier orginal names i found out these are not movies but series so i dealed with it
+- I found movies with run time more than 3 hours ! and that is unlogic for movies , but after searching google by thier orginal names i found out these are not movies but series so i dealed with it.
-4- I found duplicated orginal names , after searching online it is normal to get more one movie by the same name or may be it another part of the same movie in another year.
+- I found duplicated orginal names , after searching online it is normal to get more one movie by the same name or may be it another part of the same movie in another year.
-5- I found one duplicated row and dropped it .
+- I found one duplicated row and dropped it .

 ## After cleaning the data i started to pose questions and analyze data , here are some results and findings :